 Looking at things from a developmental standpoint, young athletes need to build a big foundation of strength.
 Athletes need full body strengthening in the global expressions of human movement -- running, jumping, throwing, and lifting.
 Lifting being a large focus because it will overload the system and allow for more force production which is number one, after sport practice, for improving performance in most sports.
 At younger ages athletes are weak all around so they need to get stronger…. all around.
 In my experience, teaching an athlete how to control their body and getting them stronger solves a lot of performance and postural issues.
 Conditioning, however, can be very sport specific.
 There are distinct work and rest protocols that can be followed to elicit specific cardio-respiratory and metabolic adaptations, though that is for another article.

 In short, a young athlete participating in “sport specific” strength training doesn’t make sense in the long run, and most of the time it is just a marketing ploy for a less than ideal program.
-Unless your athlete is trying to get into college, in college, or in the pros, “sport specific” strength training is something you shouldn’t be concerned with.
+Unless your athlete is trying to get into college, already in college, or in the pros, “sport specific” strength training is something you should be concerned with.
 Get strong with the basics first.
 Strength is a skill; learn it, build it, and play your sport, the middle will take care of itself.